 Carved pumpkins are for decorating – not for consumption

-Cold evening temperatures dropping to well below the 40 degree Fahrenheit mark might make you think a pumpkin sitting on the porch during night is safe.
-But what was the temperature during the day?
-Did the jack-o'-lantern work of art sit in the sun?
-Take into consideration that these festive carvings may have also been exposed to dust, critters and other natural parts of the outdoor environment.
-It is not recommended to wash, pre-treat or refrigerate pumpkins prior to using for decoration and then consume.
-Some of this dirt or bacteria can’t be washed away prior to cooking.
+Cold evening temperatures dropping well below 40 degrees might make you think a pumpkin sitting on the porch during the night is safe.
+But it is important to consider the temperature during the day, when the jack-o'-lantern work of art sits in the sun.
+Consider that these festive carvings may have also been exposed to dust, critters and other natural parts of the outdoor environment.

-Michigan State University Extension recommends following food safety guidelines and using only clean, fresh produce for consumption and freezing.
-Splurge on a few extra pie pumpkins for your baking pleasure.
-The jack-o'-lantern pumpkin is a different species than the pie pumpkin and not truly designed for eating.
-You will find decorating pumpkins stringy, coarse and not as “meaty” as its counter parts.
-Pie pumpkins are thicker, “meatier” (making them difficult to carve), offering more pulp for pureeing.
-Make sure as you work to puree, the pulp does not sit out for more than two hours.
+Michigan State University Extension recommends following food safety guidelines and using only clean, fresh produce for consumption and preserving.
+Splurge on a few extra pie pumpkins for baking and cooking.
+The jack-o'-lantern pumpkin is also a different variety than the pie pumpkin and not truly designed for eating.
+These decorating pumpkins are stringy, coarse and not as “meaty” as other varieties.
+Pie pumpkins are thicker, meatier (making them difficult to carve) and offer more pulp for pureeing.
+Make sure as you prepare the puree, the pulp does not sit out for more than two hours, so it is not in that danger zone.
 Work quickly and with small amounts.
-Seeds may be used from any pumpkin for roasting and enjoying as a wonderful snack.
+If you are interested in drying seeds, they may be used from any pumpkin for roasting and enjoying as a wonderful healthy snack.

-If you are considering canning your pumpkin products, remember pumpkin puree and pumpkin butters are not to be canned, but they can be frozen.
+If you are considering canning your pumpkin products, remember that pumpkin puree and pumpkin butters are not to be canned, but they can be frozen.
 Only cubes of pumpkin may be canned in a pressure canner.
-Enjoy the tastes and smells of the fall season.
-Spending a little time creating pumpkin dishes with fresh pumpkin only makes the flavors more special, just be sure to use fresh quality produce.